 Warm-ups: All 14 lanes will be used for an open format warm-up.
 Teams will have at least 1 lane in the competition pool during their warm-up time.
 Times will be posted on our website.

-Racing Starts: Any swimmer entered in the meet must be certified by a USA Swimming member-coach as being proficient in performing a racing start or must start each race from within the water.
+Racing Starts: Any swimmer entered in the meet must be certified by a USA Swimming member-coach as being proficient in performing a racing start or must start each race from within the water without the use of the backstroke ledge.
 When unaccompanied by a member-coach, it is the responsibility of the swimmer or the swimmer's legal guardian to ensure compliance with this requirement.

-Recording Devices: In compliance with USA Swimming Rules and Regulations – the use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms or locker rooms.
+Recording Devices: The use of audio or visual recording devices, including a cell phone, is not permitted in changing areas, rest rooms or locker rooms.

 Under no circumstances are cameras or any other recording device allowed in the area immediately behind the starting blocks at either end of the racing course while they are in use for race starts during the competition and warm-up.